tearust/teaproject/docs/_3_token/tea-tokens/README.md

 #### Testnet

 The TEA Fluencer TApp can be used as a retweet faucet (through Twitter) to secure some testnet TEA to compete in the contest.
-Testnet TEA can be exchanged for COFFEE which are vouchers for mainnet TEA.

 #### Mainnet